AlaaAbdelmotlep/Pig-Game/README.md

 - How to add , remove and toggle HTML classes.
 - Implement the Hold function.
 - try DRY principle.
 - toogle between 2 player.
-(43)
 - Handle init function.
 - Handle new game button.
 - what state variable is , how to use it and why (gamePlaying)

-How I built the Pig Game :